Project communication = everything

 Wrapping it up

-We can learn a whole bunch of good stuff from our staff, those vendors who may know about exclusive deals coming up, or our family members who may see us heading in a bad direction.
+We can learn a bunch from our staff, vendors who may know about exclusive deals, or a family member who sees us heading in the wrong direction.
+Yep.

 The Walmart managers in the video understood: the best ideas don’t always come from management.
 From you and me.